Ameek94/BOBE/docs/source/examples/detailed_usage.rst

-BOBE Basic Tutorial: Computing the Bayesian evidence for the Himmelblau Function
+In Depth Tutorial: Computing the Bayesian evidence for the Himmelblau Function
 ==================================================================================

 This tutorial demonstrates the basic usage of BOBE through a classic optimization problem: the Himmelblau function.
-This example is based on the ``examples/Himmelblau.py`` file and shows how to set up and run a Bayesian optimization using the BOBE (Bayesian Optimization for Bayesian Evidence) framework.
+This example is based on the ``examples/Himmelblau.py`` file and shows how to set up and run a Bayesian optimization loop using the BOBE framework.

 Overview
 --------